edgardcunha/lacp-tutorial/README.md

 When the LACP data unit is included, the LACP library’s LACP data unit receive processing is performed.
 If the LACP data unit is not included, a method named `send_event_to_observers()` is called.
 This method is used to send an event defined in the `ryu.base.app_manager.RyuApp` class.

 In Switching Hub, we mentioned the OpenFlow message receive event defined in Ryu, but users can define their own event.
-The event called EventPacketIn, which is sent in the above source, is a user-defined event created in the LACP library.
+The event called `EventPacketIn`, which is sent in the above source, is a user-defined event created in the LACP library.

 ```python
 class EventPacketIn(event.EventBase):